Johnny Nash: 1970s

 In 1971, Nash scored another UK hit with his cover of Marley's "Stir It Up".

-Nash's 1972 reggae-influenced single "I Can See Clearly Now" sold over one million copies, and was awarded a gold disc by the R.I.A.A. in November 1972.
+Nash's 1972 reggae-influenced single "I Can See Clearly Now" sold more than one million copies, and was awarded a gold disc by the R.I.A.A. in November 1972.
 "I Can See Clearly Now" reached No. 1 on the Billboard Hot 100 on November 4, 1972, and remained atop the chart for four weeks, spending the same four weeks atop the adult contemporary chart.
 The I Can See Clearly Now album includes four original Marley compositions published by JAD: "Guava Jelly", "Comma Comma", "You Poured Sugar on Me", and the follow-up hit "Stir It Up".
 "There Are More Questions Than Answers" was a third hit single taken from the album.

 Nash was also a composer for the Swedish romance film Want So Much to Believe (1971), in which he portrayed 'Robert'.
 The movie soundtrack, partly instrumental reggae with strings, was co-composed by Bob Marley and arranged by Fred Jordan.

 JAD Records ceased to exist in 1971, but it was revived in 1997 by American Marley specialist Roger Steffens and French musician and producer Bruno Blum for the Complete Bob Marley & the Wailers 1967–1972 ten-album series, for which several of the Nash-produced Marley and Tosh tracks were mixed or remixed by Blum for release.
 In the UK, his biggest hit was with the song "Tears on My Pillow" which reached number one in the UK Singles Chart in July 1975 for one week.
 The album Tears on My Pillow came out later in the year.

 After a cover of Sam Cooke's "Wonderful World" in 1976 and "Let's Go Dancing" in 1979, for many years Nash seemed to have dropped out of sight.